arinze-edeh/cloud-infrastructure-devops-labs/devops/git-version-control/enterprise-git-provisioning/README.md

 - Note: The clone created a subfolder named apps.
 The repository is currently empty.

-## SStep 6: Navigate into Cloned Repository and Verify
+## Step 6: Navigate into Cloned Repository and Verify
 ```
 cd apps
 git status